netdata/netdata/docs/quickstart/single-node.md

 Netdata has [300+ pre-installed collectors](/docs/collectors/COLLECTORS.md) that gather thousands of metrics with zero configuration.
-Collectors search your node in default locations and ports to find running applications and gather as many metrics as they can without you having to configure them individually.
+Collectors search your node in default locations and ports to find running applications and gather as many metrics as possible without you having to configure them individually.

 These metrics enrich both the local and Netdata Cloud dashboards.